dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 ```

 Ok, we pulled the relevant instruction info, but how do we actually execute an
 op code?
-We need to be able to pair functions with an op code string that we
+We need to be able to pair methods with an op code string that we
 pulled from memory.
-We'll come back to the ```step()``` function we started
+We'll come back to the ```step()``` method we started
 above, but first let's set up a data structure that will define all of our op
 codes.